infominer33/infominer33.github.io/index.md

 ![](https://i.imgur.com/w9UMUVG.png)

-Trading \ technical analysis is the subject I've studied the least, of almost anything, but this is my fastest growing repository besides DIDecentralized (surprise surprise).
+Trading \ technical analysis is the subject I've studied the least, of almost anything, but this is my fastest growing repository (in followers) besides DIDecentralized (surprise surprise).

-My digital transformation tour-guide told me that means it should have a heading here.
-Jokes aside, I do plan to study more and hope to find some clients who would like content created on the subject.
-As you'll see, I've already done a decent amount of background research.
+My digital transformation tour-guide told me that means I should give it a heading here.
+Jokes aside, I do plan to study more and hope to find some clients who would like content created on the subject, that really helps me to dive deeper into a topic than I have the attention span for my own purposes.

 * <a href="https://infominer.id/learn-crypto-trading">infominer.id/learn-crypto-trading</a>
   * [Candlesticks](https://infominer.id/learn-crypto-trading/candlesticks/) - All About Candlestick Patterns